tusharnankani/myFirstRepo/README.md

 UPDATE 2: Second update to README.md

+THIS IS A PULL REQUEST : COMMIT CHANGES
 # The Best way to Learn is, by Doing it.

 * LEARNING BY DOING